 The school has detailed Schemes of Work for each subject.
 These and the National Curriculum document for primary schools are available for inspection.

 The school is a Church of England Voluntary Controlled School and as such we value our link with the local Church.
-The local incumbent who is a Governor visits the school on a weekly basis.

 Parents wishing to withdraw their child from Religious Education and collective worship are invited to discuss the matter with the Headteacher.
 Children withdrawn from Religious Education will be set other work and will join one of the other classes.
 Children withdrawn from Collective Worship will remain in the classroom supervised by a teacher or teaching assistant.